xinwucwp/faultSeg/README.md

 ### Training

-Run train to start training a new faultSeg model by using the 200 synthetic datasets
+Run train.py to start training a new faultSeg model by using the 200 synthetic datasets

 ## Publications